 On each topic in this section the self-evaluation should not only focus on describing the current state of affairs, but reflect on the fitness-for-purpose of the policies and processes in place with respect to the stated objectives and also give concrete proposals on how identified weaknesses could be remedied and strengths could be further enhanced (ideally three specific points per topic).

-In addition, the way in which the institution's ambitions related to the management of research and use of research results are embedded in each of the following topics should be reflected throughout.
+In addition, the way in which the institution's ambitions related to internationalisation are embedded in each of the following topics should be reflected throughout.

 Institutional governance and decision-making